RivanParmar/VISUALIZE/CONTRIBUTING.md

 # Making a Pull Request
 **Note**: Please check the **Issues** tab to see whether the issue you are trying to solve has been reported or not.
 If it isn't reported, then first please create a new issue and discuss what you are trying to do and then create a pull request.
-- Please make sure to read the [notes](https://github.com/RivanParmar/Android-Studio-Visual-Scripting-Plugin/edit/master/CONTRIBUTING.md#notes) before making a pull request.
-- After making necessary changes to the project, create a pull request just as you would normally do.
-- Congratulations!
-You have made your first pull request to the project!

-# Notes
-- Please do not change `intellij.version` while making a pull request, until a major stable version of Android Studio is released.
-- Instead of `version` you can also set `localPath` to the installation directory of Android Studio which would be same as `runIde.ideDir`.
-(But you must remove it before making a pull request)
-- The `runIde.ideDir` is the Android Studio installation directory.

 # Resources
 - For getting started with Intellij IDEA or Android Studio plugins, checkout [Plugin Development Quick Start Guide](https://plugins.jetbrains.com/docs/intellij/basics.html).